-5 At December 15, 2015, the Company's accounts payable was approximately \$4.2 million on a consolidated basis.
+6 At December 15, 2015, the Company's accounts payable was approximately \$4.2 million on a consolidated basis.
 The Company's accounts payable balances fluctuate from month to month depending upon business activity and other factors.
-The Debtors estimate Class 45 General Unsecured Claims in the range of approximately \$10 million (exclusive of damages that may be allowed if certain executory contracts are rejected).
-If certain contracts are rejected the estimated amount of Class 45 General Unsecured Claims that may be allowed will increase materially.
+TheAfter taking into account anticipated payments under the Royalty Motion (as defined below), the Debtors estimate Allowed.
+Class 5 General Unsecured Claims in the range of approximately \$10 million 500,000 (exclusive of damages that may be allowed if certain any claims arising from the rejection of any executory contracts are rejected).
+If certain contracts are rejected, the estimated amount of Class 5 General Unsecured Claims that may be allowed could increase materially.